B i o g r a p h y

 After growing up in southern Idaho as a student of Fawn King, Olive Boren Stirland and Teala Bellini, he pursued his advanced studies with Raymond Hanson (The Hartt School) in Connecticut, and Constance Keene and Dora Zaslavsky (Manhattan School of Music) in New York, where he served as Mme.
 Zaslavsky’s teaching assistant.
 Other major teachers were Aube Tzerko (UCLA) and Thomas Schumacher (Eastman School of Music).
 He worked with notable chamber music coaches Lillian Fuchs, Erick Friedman, Rafael Bronstein, Joseph Seiger, Gary Karr and Arianna Bronne, and studied vocal coaching with Ellen Faull, William Metcalf and Judith Raskin.

 Mr. Neiwirth is a champion of new music and premiered several pieces, many of which were written expressly for him by major composers.
 He is a favorite interpreter of Thom Ritter George’s compositions and premiered Piano Sonata No. 3; Six American Folk Songs for flute and piano with Patricia George, and subsequently recorded them with Laurel Ann Maurer on 4Tay Records; Introduction and Waltz after Ysaÿe for violin and piano with Ardith Moran; Piano Trio No. 1 with Charles Castleman and Terry King; and Piano Concerto No. 3, composed for the 60th anniversary of the Idaho State-Civic Symphony.
 He also premiered Wilderness Suite for Two Pianos with Jeanne Green Sherman by Randy Earles, and a soon to be released piano solo recording of Old Playgrounds by Thom Hasenpflug.
-Most recently, Timothy Brown composed Elegy for piano solo in 2018, in memory of Christopher Midgyette.
+In 2018, Timothy Brown composed Elegy for piano solo in 2018, in memory of Christopher Midgyette.
+Most recently, Kevin Olson composed Spirit of the Season: A Concert Fantasy of Carols and Songs, dedicated for Neiwirth for the occasion of the 2019 Festival of Lights at the Pocatello Unitarian Universalist Fellowship.
 Other premieres include Three American Pieces (original cello version) by Lukas Foss, Ballade by Szymon Laks at the United States Holocaust Museum, All the Rage by Yehudi Wyner, Arabesques by Carl Byron, Trio by Leon Levitch, Danaë by Jett Hitt, Petrouchka by Ralph Kessler, Kuan-Yin by Tully Cathey and Three Songs by Terrence Napier.

 He is the founder of Musicians West, Inc., a non-profit corporation that sponsors musical events and provides scholarships in the state of Idaho.
 Now in its twenty-first year, the Musicians West Piano Festival & Competition presents Idaho’s finest students and has become one of the most prestigious musical events in the region.
 He authors and administers the statewide Certificate of Achievement, a comprehensive year-end exam for piano students held in April and May each year.